potykion/school_1329_server/docs/Groups.md

 # Info

-Methods for group CRUD and user adding to groups.
+Methods for groups CRUD and user adding to groups.

 # Methods